Specialists Who Treat Colorectal Cancer

 How do I actually build a team for treating colorectal cancer?

-- Make sure your doctors listen to you.
-"If I were a patient," says Paulo M. Hoff, MD, an oncologist at the MD Andersen Cancer Center at the University of Texas in Houston, "I would look for physicians who not only gave me information, but also listened to my concerns.
+Make sure your doctors listen to you.
+"If I were a patient," says Paulo M. Hoff, MD, an oncologist at the MD Andersen Cancer Center at the University of Texas in Houston, "I would look for physicians who not only gave me information but also listen to my concerns.
 I would want a doctor who will take the time to explain why he is recommending one treatment over another."

 Should I consider participating in a clinical trial?

 Before new colorectal cancer treatments become approved, they are tested in clinical trials.
-If you're interested in a cutting-edge treatment for colorectal cancer that isn't yet available -- maybe because traditional treatments haven't worked -- see if you are eligible for a clinical trial.
+If you're interested in a cutting-edge treatment for colorectal cancer that isn't yet available, see if you are eligible for a clinical trial.

 "Clinical trials are the ways that new treatments are discovered," says Hoff.
 "There are a lot of clinical trials for colorectal cancer, and they need a lot of patients to make them work."